WATER welcomes students from seminaries, universities, and colleges both national and international to participate in the internship program.

 - Join or initiate conversations with prominent feminist scholars, activists, religious leaders, and more

 Interns must commit to a minimum of six weeks, but have the opportunity to stay for a year or more.
 Internships are unpaid.
 Some interns are placed through established programs of their universities, seminaries, or religious organizations, such as Mennonite Voluntary Service and the Loretto Volunteer Program.
 All participants are encouraged to apply for academic credit from their home institutions for their work at WATER.

 Applications are accepted throughout the year, and interns are invited to come at any time.
 Summer internships typically begin in May and finish at the end of July.
 There is flexibility given the applicant’s schedule.
-The deadline for summer internship applications is March 15, 2019 though we will accept applications on a rolling basis after that.
 Check out our WATER Intern App 2019 (PDF version) or WATER Intern App 2019 (Word doc) for details.
 For more information about the program, contact the office at (301) 589-2509 or send an email to firstname.lastname@example.org.